State and Federal Compliance for Lead Gen and Telemarketing In 2025

 Fines and Penalties

-Under the CCPA, companies face fines of up to $2,500 per violation or $7,500 for intentional breaches.
-Consumers have the right to sue for damages between $100 and $750 per incident if negligence leads to a data breach.
+Under the CCPA, companies can be fined up to $2,500 per violation or $7,500 for intentional breaches.
+If negligence leads to a data breach, consumers have the right to sue for damages between $100 and $750 per incident.

 Telemarketers who violate California’s Do Not Call list face fines of up to $11,000 per violation.
-Unauthorized robocalls and lack of proper disclosures can result in civil penalties ranging from $2,500 to $7,500 per infraction.
+Unauthorized robocalls and improper disclosures can result in civil penalties ranging from $2,500 to $7,500 per infraction.
 The California Attorney General actively enforces these standards, pursuing additional sanctions or lawsuits for repeat or serious offenders.

 Connecticut